 Meanwhile, Max and the Transgenics of Terminal City are adjusting to life as officially recognized citizens of Seattle and America, regarded by high ranking officials as equals to normal humans.
 The majority of the public remain skeptical of the Transgenics regarded as equals, but in the days after Kelpy’s televised confession that proved Transgenics were not a threat, many have found themselves persuaded and willingly accept the Transgenics into society.
-In a period of six months the Transgenics become integrated in the community.
-With financial help from Logan, they manage to purchase a building across the street from Terminal City, turning it into a “mall” with Transgenic workers that includes a popular art gallery.
-The gallery feature pieces created by the Transgenics that many art collectors find highly desirable, resulting in a very profitable business.
+In a period of six months the Transgenics become integrated in the community, and with financial help from Logan, they manage to purchase a building across the street from Terminal City.
+With the assisted funding, the Transgenics turn the property into a “mall” run by Transgenic workers that includes a popular art gallery.
+The gallery features pieces created by the Transgenics (such as Joshua) that many art collectors find highly desirable, resulting in a very profitable business.

 As life starts returning to normal for Max and company, an incident occurs where Max inadvertently touches Logan, exposing him to the fatal virus Manticore planted with Max’s body.
 After hours of angst, an examination by Dr. Sam Carr (portrayed in the series by Brian Markinson) reveals that there’s no trace of the virus in Logan’s body…or Max’s.
 In a complicated explanation by Carr and Logan, they theorize that Bobby/Kelpy somehow had something to do with the curing of Max’s virus.

-After a day of anger, and persuasion from a persistent Original Cindy, Max returns to Logan’s place to somehow resolve the questions of truth and loyalty between them.
-As she arrives she stumbles upon members of a street gang attempting to kidnap Logan.
-Unable to stop his abduction, Max attempts to figure out who kidnapped Logan, and why.
-With assistance from Mole (a lizard-man transgenic featured in 3 episodes of Season 2 and also featured in Skin Game), Alec, and Joshua, they attempt to track down the street gang demanding a ransom of $4,000,000.
+After a day of anger and persuasion from a persistent Original Cindy, Max returns to Logan’s place to somehow resolve the questions of truth and loyalty between them.
+As she arrives, she stumbles upon members of a street gang attempting to kidnap Logan.
+Unable to stop his abduction, Max attempts to figure out who kidnapped Logan and for what purpose.
+With assistance from Mole (a lizard-man Transgenic featured in 3 episodes of Season 2 and also featured in Skin Game), Alec, and Joshua, they attempt to track down the street gang demanding a ransom of $4,000,000.
 They eventually track the gang to their hideout, only to find every member brutally murdered and Logan missing.
 They find the gang leader, decapitated, and a tape recorder shoved in his mouth.
 When they play the recording, the audio reveals the culprit behind the kidnapping: Ames White.
 White leaves Max with an ultimatum: return his son, whom Logan and Max took and placed into hiding (depicted in the Season 2 episode “Exposure”), in exchange for Logan or else Logan dies.

 Max begins the search for Ames White’s son, whose hidden location is only known by Logan himself.
-As the four Transgenics attempt their search, Max discovers a shocking truth that leads her to a member of the cult who reveals to her the motives of the Conclave…and Max’s true destiny.
+As the four Transgenics widen their search, Max discovers a shocking truth that leads her to one member of the cult, who eventually reveals to her the motives of the Conclave…and Max’s true destiny.
 To make matters worse, the deadline for Logan’s life, and the agenda of the Conclave, occur at midnight on Christmas Day.
 And time’s quickly running out.

 After two novels, Collins finally gives closure to the fans that longed for more after the show’s final episode.
 Collins deserves credit for taking the time to finally answer questions and provide resolution to the unresolved plot threads, giving Dark Angel the respectful ending that FOX never provided.

-Collins does his best to keep to a key planned storyline for Dark Angel’s third season, tying together Manticore and the Breeding Cult and revealing the Cult’s motive.
+Collins does his best to keep to a key planned storyline for Dark Angel’s third season: tying together Manticore and the Breeding Cult, and revealing the Cult’s motive.
 According to co-creator and co-executive producer Charles H. Eglee, Season 3 would have revealed that the cult was formed as a result of an incident occurring in Earth’s history thousands of years ago.
-A comet that passed closely through the atmosphere deposited a viral material that killed 97% of the human race.
+The incident involved a comet that passed closely through the atmosphere, depositing a viral material that killed 97% of the human race.
 The 3% of the people that survived had a genetic immunity to the virus, allowing them to survive and prevent the human race from becoming completely extinct.
 Eglee said, according to his commentary of “Freak Nation” on the Season 2 DVD, one of the plans was to reveal that the Egyptian pyramids were genetic repositories to preserve the DNA of the survivors.

-The writers had many ideas of how to spread Max’s immunity to the human race, such as an air burst that would spread the antibody and be dispersed through the human race and save everyone from the comet.
+The writers had many ideas of how to spread Max’s immunity to the human race, such as an air burst that would spread the antibody and be dispersed through the world, saving everyone from the comet.
 Another plan was that the immunity would be attached to viruses associated with the common cold.
-The markings that appeared on Max’s body in the Season 2 episode “Love Among the Runes” were a warning and gave instructions of how to provide the cure.
+The markings that appeared on Max’s body in the Season 2 episode “Love Among the Runes” were a coded warning of the upcoming event and gave instructions of how to provide the cure.

 For After the Dark, Collins took the elements such as the comet, the virus, the cult breeding to become immune and perfected, and Max as the cure, but made it where Max’s blood contained antibodies that could become a vaccine.
-The comet was what made the Dinosaurs extinct, and by the Conclave’s estimations, flew close to Earth every 2,021 years.
-The markings on Max’s body were a warning, but no explanation was given for developing a cure.
-It set up for an explosive showdown with the cult, especially with how Max would save the world.
+The comet was the same comet that the Dinosaurs extinct, and by the Conclave’s estimations, flew close to Earth every 2,021 years.
+The markings on Max’s body were still a warning, but there was no explanation given for developing a cure.
+It set up for an explosive showdown with the cult, especially with how Max eventually saves the world.

-Collins deserves credit for explaining the cult’s motives, Max’s destiny, and the curing of Max’s virus, but his approach and explanations for tying everything up comes up short.
-After the Dark clocks in at 11 chapters and 258 pages, meaning he has a limited amount of time to fully develop these threads and end everything for the final book of the trilogy.
-Early on he addresses Max’s virus, but the explanation Collins gives is so vague that it’s hard to simply accept that it worked and that Max was cured, even if the medical tests proved there was no trace of the virus left in her system.
-This way of curing the virus divided the fan base.
-I was personally confused about some of the science behind it, but I understood enough to accept it was a plausible cure, though I did feel disappointed in how that plot thread was solved.
+Collins deserves credit for explaining the cult’s motives, Max’s destiny, and the curing of Max’s virus, but his approach and explanations for tying everything up falls short.
+After the Dark clocks in at 11 chapters and 258 pages, meaning a limited amount of time to fully develop these threads and end everything for the final book of the trilogy.
+Early on, Collins addresses Max’s virus, but the explanation given is so vague that it’s hard to simply accept that it worked and that Max was cured, even if the medical tests proved there was no trace of the virus left in her system.
+This way of curing the virus divided the fan base, and I was personally confused about some of the science behind it,.
+However, I understood just enough to accept it was a plausible cure, even though I did feel disappointed in how that plot thread was solved.
 Explaining how exactly Max was cured would make this review run longer than it should, so I suggest reading the novel for a full explanation.

 After resolving Max’s virus in the first 60 pages, there was still enough time for the remaining 198 pages to resolve the Breeding Cult plot.
-However, by the time Collins finally addresses the cult by explaining their motives and Max’s destiny it is very late in the book and left only 55 pages to conclude everything.
+However, by the time the book addresses the cult by explaining their motives and Max’s destiny, it is very late in the story and only 55 pages remained to conclude everything.
 By the last chapter, Max faces her destiny as the comet enters Earth’s atmosphere… only to do nothing.
 It turns out the cult was wrong, and that the virus attached to the comet was never a threat.
-Further proof the ending was rushed reveals itself in the final nine pages, revealing that Donald Lydecker (remember him?) is alive and has been a prisoner of the Conclave for over a year.
+Further proof the ending felt rushed reveals itself in the final nine pages, revealing that Donald Lydecker (remember him?) is alive and has been a prisoner of the Conclave for over a year.

-While the book ends on a positive note with Max and Logan finally consummating their relationship, the approach to conclude the Breeding Cult storyline was a major letdown.
+While the book ends on a positive note with Max and Logan finally consummating their relationship, the approach to conclude the Breeding Cult storyline felt like a major letdown.
 After the Dark’s ending is not a letdown to the extent like the last 15 minutes of the video game Mass Effect 3, but it was a disappointing way to end the Dark Angel franchise.
 I personally felt that After the Dark was a rushed project.
 The novel easily could have been extended by another 100-200 pages, or even two separate novels, to fully develop better reasoning for Max’s cure and saving the world from the virus attached to the comet.
-Judging by the slightly larger print (compared to the previous two novels) and After the Dark being the shortest novel (page wise), I think Collins was rushed and perhaps this was his way of meeting a tight deadline.
-Whatever the case, I applaud his efforts to give closure to the Dark Angel fanbase.
+Judging by the slightly larger print, compared to the previous two novels, and After the Dark being the shortest novel in terms of page length, I suspect Collins was rushed and perhaps this was his way of meeting a tight deadline.
+Whatever the case, I still applaud his efforts to give closure to the Dark Angel fanbase.

-As I mentioned before in the previous Dark Angel novel reviews, Collins once again spells Max’s last name as “Guevera” when it should be “Guevara.”
+As I mentioned before in the previous Dark Angel novel reviews, Max’s last name is spelt as “Guevera” when it should be “Guevara.”
 While it is bothersome that her name is wrong in all 3 novels, it’s something fans of Dark Angel will have to simply ignore and just accept the author’s error.